 I love reading books, especially if I can incorporate some imagination into it.
 Or I find myself reading motivational books to help me process things better throughout the day.
 Here are some books that I currently have in my must-read and that I am also currently reading.

 If you’re not the reading type but more of a listener, then use Audible.
 You can listen to your favorite book on the go as you walk, go to work, or even in your home cooking or cleaning.

-Now the amount of time you spend in quiet time varies for individuals, so find what works for you.
+Now the amount of time you spend in the quiet varies for individuals, so find the specific measure of time that works for you.